redtexts/texts/souvarine_1935_stalin_critical_survey_bolshevism.md

 who were found taking part in it exclusion from the Party, that is, the loss of wages and house-room.
 Denunciations and abjurations decimated the ranks of the demoralised Left.
-Although the younger supporters gave evidence sometimes of cowardice, sometimes Of ambition, Trotsky had founded his hopes on them.
+Although the younger supporters gave evidence sometimes of cowardice, sometimes of ambition, Trotsky had founded his hopes on them.

 "The Party was condemned to silence.
 A regime of pure dictatorship was